-Since 2001, the Academy has developed seminars and public events designed to spread word of scientific advances and to bring together researchers in the sciences and the humanities.
-(A "Art, Humanities, and Neuroscience Fellowships" page details our support for researchers doing ongoing studies.)
+Since 2001, the Academy has developed public events designed to spread word of scientific advances and to bring together researchers in the sciences and the humanities, and has brought in Fellows doing ongoing studies.

-An international for-credit summer course of advanced education created by the Academy and by the University of Rome's H2CU.
-APAHA trains junior scholars in advanced approaches, with first-hand exposure to archaeology.
+An international for-credit summer course of advanced education created by the Academy and by the University of Rome’s H2CU, this program trains junior scholars in advanced approaches, with first-hand exposure to archaeology at Hadrian’s Villa.